skohub-io/skohub-reconcile/README.md

 Be aware that this is still in proof-of-concept phase.

+## Additional Endpoints

-- Additionally there is a `/ping` endpoint to check if the service is up.
+- `/ping` to check if the service is up
+- `/vocabs` to see all vocabularies and their service manifest urls

 ## Setup